 One of the central duties of an intranet is to support employee communication.
 Be it central news, local updates, or channels for specific target groups such as managers or salespeople, the intranet has definitively replaced the employee newspaper as the leading medium for internal communication.
 That being said, while the requirements for digital communication are in constant flux, companies rarely meet these requirements beyond taking simple measures such as creating a blog.

 Here are 3 ways that social intranets have missed the innovation train when it comes to internal communication:

 We’ve already taken a look at the technical requirements for real reach.
-If you want to reach all your internal users, you have to make operation easy, with little or no extra training necessary, and without forcing employees to actively subscribe to content and groups.
+If you want to reach all your internal users, you have to make operation easy.
+This means there's little or no extra training necessary, and employees aren't forced to actively subscribe to content and groups.
 (Usability studies show that 90 percent of users choose not to actively personalize their communication tools).

-The most successful communication intranets aren’t characterized by how long they’re used every day, but rather by their regular use for limited periods of time (e.g., 3–10 minutes) by as many employees as possible.
+The most successful communication intranets aren’t characterized by how long they’re used every day.
+Rather, their success depends on regular use for limited periods of time (3–10 minutes) by as many employees as possible.

 Functional focus on all types of internal communication

 Communication is more than just company news.
 Operational communication is also important—can a division manager communicate effectively with her 100 employees?
 Can she easily create multimedia content on her own, and can this content be sent via push message if necessary?
 Are these messages automatically and prominently visible on the home page of your employees’ mobile devices?
 Can notifications be resent as part of a campaign?
 Is it easy to find out (within the framework of data protection) the type of content preferred by a particular user group?
 Can content be created simultaneously in several languages or translated automatically?

 The most successful Staffbase customers are particularly strong in the area of operative communication and they've significantly improved their reach (by as much as 10x) compared to existing social intranets.